Laboratories

 - field emission gun (FEG)

-- two cameras CCD – high resolution Gatan UltraScan and wide angle SIS Megaview as well as detector HAADF intended for scanning-transmission technique STEM
+- high resolution Gatan UltraScan and wide angle SIS Megaview cameras,

-- X-ray spectrometer for the analysis of chemical composition EDAX.
+- EDAX X-ray spectrometer for the analysis of chemical composition.

 Procedures covered by the certification: